 It is expected that colleges and universities have worked with their respective trades unions to agree a set of principles.
 In addition, universities in Scotland are committed to a set of principles which have been developed UK-wide and will be applied for the phases following emergence from lockdown.
 Read the principles agreed by colleges, universities and student accommodation providers.

 These principles complement, but do not supersede, the established mechanisms in place in colleges, universities and accommodation providers through health and safety committees to consult campus trade unions on matters relating to health, safety and wellbeing in the workplace.

 Additionally, in planning for the use of facilities, colleges and universities will consider and plan around:

 - the most up to date guidance on working from home and other public health measures

-- the circumstances of staff and students, including those with caring responsibilities, who are clinically vulnerable or who are self-isolating or under quarantine
+- the circumstances of staff and students, including those with caring responsibilities, who are on the shielding list, clinically extremely vulnerable or who are self-isolating or under quarantine

 - that staff and student availability may also be affected by public transport availability and restrictions

-- mitigating measures that may be appropriate, with consideration that the most effective mitigations are 2m physical distancing and good hand hygiene
+- mitigating measures that may be appropriate, with consideration that the most effective mitigations include 1m physical distancing and good hand hygiene

 - regulations and Scottish Government guidance on the use of face coverings

-- availability and public health advice on PPE and other equipment appropriate to the activity or location
+- availability and public health advice on face coverings and other equipment appropriate to the activity or location

 - the organisation of working patterns, breaks and variations to support physical distancing in accordance with government guidance